manesec/maketoolkit/README.md

 ## Base Installation

-This command only install `mkt` command, not any search db or tools, but you can install it manualy by using `mkt db install` or `mkt install` command.
+This command only install `mkt` command, not include any search db or tools, but you can install it manualy by using `mkt db install` or `mkt install` command.

 ```bash
 git clone https://github.com/manesec/maketoolkit.git